GeekyPBhaumik/CloudVendorApplication/README.md

    - Use these DTOs to structure API responses with consistent formats

 5. Used SonarLint for code quality checks:
-   - Integrate SonarLint in your IDE (e.g., IntelliJ IDEA, Eclipse)
+   - Integrate SonarLint in your IDE (e.g., IntelliJ IDEA, STS)
-   - Follow SonarLint's suggestions for improving code quality and maintainability
+   - Followed SonarLint's suggestions for improving code quality and maintainability

 6. Documented my API using Swagger:
    - Add Swagger dependencies to your project (e.g., springfox-swagger2 for Spring Boot)